 2. They are not energy efficient.
 A poor attic insulation system (or thermal boundary) allows heat to escape into the unheated attic space, increasing a homeowner’s gas and electric usage.
 Installing heating cables will further increase the energy usage while attic insulation will decrease usage and eliminate the ice dam.

 3. Ice melting cables are dangerous to install on a roof covered with ice and can be a fire hazard.

 Most ice dam formations are easy to eliminate by insulating the attic space to R-49.
-The illustration above shows what happens when melting snow above heated areas of the roof reach the cooler (unheated) roof sections.
+The illustration below shows what happens when melting snow above heated areas of the roof reach the cooler (unheated) roof sections.
 It is worth noting than the outside temperature must be below freezing for an ice dam to form.